XPRNetwork/ts-smart-contract-docs/src/stdlib/action.md

   `readActionData` allows you to read the data passed in for the current action.
 The data is packed, so you need to unpack it before using.

-  In most cases you don't need to do it, because the framework will do it for you.
+  In most cases you don't need to do it, as the framework will handle it for you automatically.
+And you'll get unpacked values as action arguments

 ### unpackActionData
 * ```ts